 Students must complete all core courses (described below) and selected electives (described below) for a total of 30 graduate points of academic work via CVN with an academic average of 2.5 or better.
 All degree requirements must be completed within 5 years of the beginning of the first course credited toward the degree.
 This includes courses taken in the non-degree program.

 The core courses provide a student with a foundation in the fundamentals of Applied Mathematics.
 The core courses contribute 15 points of graduate credit toward the degree.
-Students must complete at least five of the following ten classes:
+Students must complete at least five of the following nine classes:

 A student must select five elective courses from those listed above or below for a total of 15 points of graduate credit.
 All of the courses shown are currently available through CVN.
 These courses allow the student to pick subjects from a variety of areas to complement the core program.
 Additional courses not listed below can be applicable towards the elective requirements, subject to the approval of the faculty advisor.